 Seven Seas Explorer – NEW Ship Class VIDEO

 Regent Seven Seas offer spacious first class all suite accommodation, inconspicuous service throughout their ships, and excellent cuisine with both simple and sophisticated options.
 Their ships have several comfortable lounges, a spacious theatre with a high standard of entertainment, plus some of the best orchestras at sea.
 Dress code on board is Elegant Casual and only on much longer cruises are there any very formal evenings.
 Well qualified guest lecturers offer in depth-knowledge of the areas the itinerary includes.

-Accommodation and Dining
+Luxurious Accommodation and Dining Options

 Regent’s Seven Seas Voyager (42,000 tons) and Mariner (48,000 tons) are similar, carrying 700 guests and offering every guest an outside suite with balcony; many grades of suites are some of the largest at sea.

 As well as their main large restaurant, the Compass Rose, and a more casual Veranda Cafe, which becomes a Mediterranean-style Bistro named Sette Mari La Veranda in the evening, they also offer two exclusive evening dining options at no extra cost.

-Chartreuse (replacing Signatures) is a modern specialty restaurant replicating the sort of cuisine young chefs are cooking in Paris.
-Steaks and other fine meats, as well as the famous surf and turf is offered at the Prime 7 Restaurant.
-During the day, casual eating is available on the pool deck.
-You also have the option of dinner in your suite or balcony, served course by course.
+Chartreuse is a modern specialty restaurant replicating the sort of cuisine young chefs are cooking in Paris.
+Prime 7 offers steaks and other fine meats, as well as the famous surf and turf.
+Casual eating is also available on the pool deck throughout the day.

-All three ships have received major refurbishment programmes – with many of the public rooms transformed to look similar to the new ships’ interior décor.
+All three older ships have received major refurbishment programmes – with many of the public rooms transformed to look similar to the new ships’ interior décor.